foundation/foundation-emails/README.md

 While in the process of creating our official docs, this README.md file will be your guide to installing, running, and documentation for F4E.
 If you need to brush up on Ink, you can still find our [old docs here.](http://foundation.zurb.com/emails/docs.html)

 ## Requirements
 Requires NodeJS to be installed on your machine.
-Works with 0.10, 0.12, and 4.1! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**
+Works with 0.12, and 4.x, and 5.x! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**

 The Sass is compiled using libsass, which requires the GCC to be installed on your machine.
 Windows users can install it through [MinGW](http://www.mingw.org/), and Mac users can install it through the [Xcode Command-line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).